 What you can do prior to application

-Earlier this week we sent you a tough times checklist with 18 general tips for planning ahead for your business.
+We have previously sent you a tough times checklist with 18 general tips for planning ahead for your business.
 Based on our experience of what lenders require we recommend that you…

 - Review all your regular business payments (from bank statements, Xero or other bookkeeping) with a view to working out what you can reduce, renegotiate or is absolutely essential.